canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 This part of `snapcraft.yaml` is mandatory and describes the very basics of the snap metadata.
 Let’s go through this line by line:

   - **name** describes the name of the snap.
   - **version** is the current version of the snap.
 This is just a human readable string.
-The ascii order doesn’t matter: all snap uploads will get an incremental snap **revision**, which is independant from the version.
+The ascii order doesn’t matter: all snap uploads will get an incremental snap **revision**, which is independent from the version.
 It’s separated so that you can upload multiple times the same snap for the same architecture with the exact same version.
 See it as a string that indicates to your user the current version, like “stable”, “2.0” and such.
   - **summary** is a short, one-line summary or tag-line for your snap.
   - **description** should provide the user with enough information to judge if the snap is going to be useful to them.
 This description can span over multiple lines if prefixed with **|**.
   - **grade** can be used by the publisher to indicate the quality confidence in the build.
 The store will prevent publishing "devel" grade builds to stable channels.